DishaMT19/DS_AI_Internship/README.md

 - Performed data type conversions to transform raw data into analysis-ready formats.
 - Implemented string cleaning and standardization techniques to ensure consistency in categorical data.
 - Validated cleaned datasets to confirm correctness before analysis and machine learning usage.
+- Developed a strong understanding of data visualization principles and their role in data analysis.
+- Gained hands-on experience creating line plots, scatter plots, and bar charts using Matplotlib.
+- Learned how to customize visual elements such as titles, labels, legends, and grids for better clarity.
+- Practiced organizing multiple visualizations using subplots for structured data presentation.
+- Improved ability to interpret graphical outputs to extract meaningful insights from datasets.

 ---